tanya2108/travel-tracker/README.md

 -  Run `npm start` in the terminal
 -  In the browser go to `http://localhost:8080/`
 -  In the Login Page's username, put in traveler and any number from 1 to 50 example: traveler50.
 In the password part, put the word travel.
+- Also clone down this [APIrepo](https://github.com/turingschool-examples/travel-tracker-api) in separate folder
+- cd into the directory
+-  Run `npm install` in the terminal
+-  Run `npm start` in the terminal

 ## Additions
 - Create additional pages for different status of trips.